Member tool: CIPD Buddy BETA

 • Bullying and harassment cover a wide range of actions, for example, picking on someone, spreading malicious rumours about them verbally or on social media, denying them training opportunities or otherwise treating them unfairly at work can all amount to bullying and/or harassment.

-• While there is no specific law against bullying, harassment is unlawful under the Equality Act 2010 if it is related to age, disability, sex, sexual orientation, gender reassignment, race, and religion or belief.
+• While there is no specific law against bullying, harassment is unlawful under the Equality Act 2010 if it is related to age, disability, sex, sexual orientation, gender reassignment, race, religion or belief.

-• While employers are not currently liable for sexual harassment committed by third parties.
-This duty means an employer might be guilty of subjecting an employee to harassment, if they are aware that an employee is being sexually harassed by a third party but they do nothing to protect the employee.
+• While employers are not currently liable for sexual harassment committed by third parties, this duty means an employer might be guilty of subjecting an employee to sexual harassment, if they are aware that an employee is being sexually harassed by a third party but they do nothing to protect the employee.
 This might also be direct discrimination (if the employer protects certain groups but not others), indirect discrimination (if the policy of doing nothing particularly disadvantages women), or grounds for an employee to resign and claim constructive unfair dismissal.

-• Employers can potentially defend claims under this duty if they can show they have taken “reasonable steps” to prevent the harassment.
-The “reasonable steps” defence will be thoroughly interrogated by tribunals and courts.
+• Employers can potentially defend claims under this duty if they can show they have taken 'reasonable steps' to prevent the harassment.
+The 'reasonable steps' defence will be thoroughly interrogated by tribunals and courts.
 Further possible preventative procedures are explored below.

 The Employment Rights Bill proposes to change the duty requiring employers to take "all reasonable steps" to prevent sexual harassment.
 This is a further change in addition to the changes under the Worker Protection (Amendment of Equality Act 2010) Act 2023 to take “reasonable steps” to prevent sexual harassment in force on 26 October 2024.
 Keep up to date with the latest on these changes with our tracker of potential law changes.
 We will update this page once any changes are enforced.